Sydney Weather Forecast

 How often is the Sydney weather forecast updated?

-The forecast is updated daily, typically around 5:00 PM Sydney time when the Bureau of Meteorology releases its routine evening forecast.
-Our system automatically fetches the latest data to ensure you always have the most current information.
+The forecast is updated daily at 6:00 AM Sydney time, ensuring you have the latest predictions to plan your day.
+Our system automatically fetches the latest data from the Bureau of Meteorology.
 You can see the exact issue time at the top of the forecast.

 Why are temperatures different between Sydney suburbs?